From our Bishop: Love Each Other Like Members of Your Family

 Are there events and/or activities that you would like to share about getting involved in racial justice or social justice work?
 If so, please click here to share.
 Events must be received at least 3 weeks prior to the event and related to racial and social activism.

 Taking action to address racism is essential.
-However, reading articles, books, and watching videos; and having conversations can greatly enhance and deepen your understanding.
+However, reading articles and books, watching videos, and having conversations can greatly enhance and deepen your understanding.

 At the 2025 Northern Illinois Annual Conference, the NIC Anti-Racism Task Force unveiled the Arts & Culture Quilt—a powerful symbol of unity, justice, and cultural pride.…